mohamedtalaatLU/STEM-EGYPT-FORUM-Alpha-Phase/README.md

 # STEM-EGYPT-FORUM-Alpha-Phase
-This is the repository of STEM EGYPT FORUM, a platform intended to bring all STEMmers from all over the Arab Republic of Egypt to a one place\!<br>
+This is the repository of STEM EGYPT FORUM, a platform intended to bring all STEMmers from all over the Arab Republic of Egypt to one place\!<br>
 ================================
 INTERPRETER: -<br>
 PYTHON (3.9 or newer)